Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh contradicts himself, he doesn't
+Jayesh once got aids.
+He sent them on an espionage mission to Phuket, Thailand, and they all got AIDS.

-Updated on: [15/7/2024]
+Updated on: [16/7/2024]
 <!-- #jokeEnd -->